back to buchty.net Casiorama back to Casiorama

 • 0x80|data nibble=[0x80:0x8f] for the last data item of a 32-byte message.

-• Translation of OS representation to GAL message stream is done via the lcd(s) routine which does the following:
+• Translation of OS representation to a GAL message stream is done via the lcd(s) routine which does the following:

 • Emit command marker 0x1f